ericPantarotto/react_completeGuide/_notes/notes.md

 - We can execute it in the components (ignore *Redux*).
 - action creator, which also would allow us to run asynchronous code or generally any side effect code

+### Where to put our logic

+**<span style='color: #a8c62c'>ProductItemSubOptimal.jsx**

+**<span style='color: #495fcb'> Note:** I don't change it in the existing state because we must not mutate the state  and that's important.

+We can write this mutating code inside of the reducer function in our slice because *Redux toolkit* has this internal transformation for changing our code such that it doesn't mutate the state

+**<span style='color: #9e5231'>Error:** You must never mutate Redux state and especially don't do it outside of a reducer.

+**<span style='color: #495fcb'> Note:** We do the data transformation in some helper function and in the end directly in our components, we don't do the transformation in our reducers.

+that means that our redux reducers wouldn't do a lot of work.
+They'd just get some data and store it.

+because when it comes to the question of where to put our code, we often have the choice between:

+- fat reducers,
+- fat components
+- or fat actions.

+All this code of **<span style='color: #a8c62c'>ProductItemSubOptimal.jsx** just transforms data.

+It's synchronous code and side effect free.
+So if we basically just have some data transformation, then you typically should prefer reducers.

+Now, if you personally have a different opinion if you like having your code in the component that of course is fine but generally it is considered a bit better to prefer reducers and **avoid** action creators.

+It would be different for asynchronous code or code with side effects.
+There you should prefer action creators or components and you absolutely must never use reducers.
 <!---
 [comment]: it works with text, you can rename it how you want